- Baccalaureate and Commencement Tickets

 • Immediately following Commencement: Farewell Punch Bowl under the tent.
 Photographs of all Commencement Award winners will be taken at the Commencement stage.

 Since 1999 Wyoming Seminary has held its Commencement ceremony outside on the Back Campus lawn.
 This affords us maximum seating and adds to the beauty of the event.
 When the weather doesn't cooperate, Commencement is held in the Carpenter Athletic Center on campus.
-Whether indoors or out, Commencement will be held on Sunday, May 27, and will begin promptly at 1:00 p.m. and will conclude by 3:00 p.m.
+Whether indoors or out, Commencement will be held on Sunday, May 24, will begin promptly at 1:00 p.m. and will conclude by 3:00 p.m.

 To commemorate this special occasion, Wyoming Seminary offers graduation announcements for purchase.
 For more information about this service please view our order form found below on this page.
+Please place your order for graduation announcements no later than March 27.

 Your graduate is required to adhere to the following Baccalaureate and Commencement dress code guidelines: